-The TRIUS PRO-814C is an advanced, high-resolution one-shot colour, cooled CCD camera, especially designed for astronomical imaging.
-It uses a third generation version of the very popular Sony 'EXview' CCDs that offer very high QE and extremely low thermal noise.
-This 'PRO' camera uses an updated version of the original TRIUS main board and has both improved read noise and faster download time.
-It features an internal USB hub with 3 external ports and a dry argon CCD chamber fill.
+The TRIUS PRO-25C is an advanced, high-resolution one-shot colour, cooled CCD camera, especially designed for astronomical imaging.
+It uses a version of the very popular Sony 'SuperHAD' CCDs that offer very high QE and extremely low thermal noise.
+It is a substantial upgrade on the SXVR camera range and incorporates several new features, such as an internal USB hub with 3 external ports and a dry argon CCD chamber fill.
 The USB hub permits several other devices to share the single USB connection and greatly reduces the number of cables required in a typical set-up.
-For example, a Lodestar PRO or Ultrastar PRO guide camera and an SX filter wheel could use two of the USB ports and the third might connect to an electric focuser, or similar peripheral.
-The argon fill, along with other improvements to the cooler stack, has improved the delta T to about -42 degrees C below ambient.
-The camera also includes a CCD temperature monitoring circuit that provides regulated set-point cooling of the chip, an adjustable chip alignment plate and a very compact overall size.
+For example, a Lodestar or UltraStar guide camera and an SX filter wheel could use two of the USB ports and the third might connect to an electric focuser, or similar peripheral.
+The argon fill, along with other improvements to the cooler stack, has improved the delta T to about -40 degrees C. As per the TRIUS range, this camera also includes a CCD temperature monitoring circuit that provides regulated set-point cooling of the chip, adjustable chip alignment and a very compact overall size.

-The TRIUS PRO-814C uses a Sony ICX815AQG 'EXview' progressive scan CCD, with 3388 x 2712 x 3.69uM pixels in a 12.48 x 9.98mm active area.
-This EXview device has an excellent quantum efficiency, with a broad spectral response peaking at around 77% in yellow light, and an extremely low dark current, well below that of any comparable CCD currently available.
+The TRIUS PRO-25C uses a Sony ICX453AQ 'SuperHAD' progressive scan CCD, with 3024 x 2016 x 7.8uM pixels in a 23.4 x 15.6mm active area.
+This device has an excellent quantum efficiency, with a broad spectral response peaking at around 60% in yellow light, and an extremely low dark current, well below that of any comparable CCD currently available.
 While this device also has an excellent blue light sensitivity, it has a strong infra-red response, which makes it ideal for all aspects of both planetary and deep-sky imaging, especially with an H-alpha filter.
-The H-alpha QE is about 65%, considerably better than other interline chips and even greater than the popular KAF8300 CCD.
+The H-alpha QE is about 55%, considerably better than other interline chips.

-The full-frame download time is approximately 4 seconds and a binned 4x4 download takes only 0.5 seconds, so finding and centring are very quick and easy in this mode.
+The full-frame download time is approximately 3.5 seconds and a binned 4x4 download takes only 0.5 seconds, so finding and centring are very quick and easy in this mode.